sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

-I like this because `lemire_slow` offers a Rust-y visual of when we reject a seed (return None).
+I like this because `lemire_slow` offers a Rust-y visualization of when we reject a seed (return None).
 More on this later!

 ## A slightly faster version

 Here's what was my next iteration, which puts it all in one function.
 I also take advantage of the fact that if `l >= s` then we know we definitely have a good `m`.
-This made sense to me later: It's because we know `floor` (256 % s) is definitely lower than `s`.
+This made sense to me later: It's because we know, thanks to how modulus works, that `floor` (256 % s) is definitely lower than `s`.
 We take advantage of that shortcut by adding that `if l < s as u16`.

 Also, since we put everything in one function, we get to do `while l < floor`, which is basically saying: "While l is below the floor, keep getting new seeds until the `l` we calculate from the seed is at or above `floor`.